psalazar89/lockerInTheCity/README.md

   With these 5 files the 3 first points of the assestments can be done.
 The code is not yet runable as I didnt want to spend more than 2 hours on it.

+  As well two CSV files are updated as an example for products and Establishments

+  The code is not fully completed and it needs to be tested.
+I think for the refinement the main file shouldnt contain all the SQL commands.
+These interaction between API and DB can be done with 2-3 additional files product.py, establishment.py, utils.py where all the requests are given.

+  I used FastAPI as it is better as the documentation is built-in and it can help the user understand with the help of OpenAPI the methods written.